fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 </summary>
 Before arriving at the idea of using an **in-memory database** we could have explored other alternatives and ideas.

-The first, is that we are not deleting the file after we finish the test, so, the next test could have **leftover data**.
+The first is that we are not deleting the file after we finish the test, so the next test could have **leftover data**.
 So, the right thing would be to delete the file right after finishing the test. 🔥

 But if each test has to create a new file and then delete it afterwards, running all the tests could be **a bit slow**.